HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 ### Accessibility of Form Controls

 Filling out forms is a task many of us do every single day.
 Whether we're shopping, booking travel, or applying for a job, forms are the main way users share information with web pages.
 Because of this, ensuring your forms are accessible is incredibly important.
 The simplest means of accomplishing this is by providing labels (via the [`<label>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label), [`aria-label`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute) or [`aria-labelledby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute)) for each of your inputs.
-Sadly, only 22.33% of pages provide labels for all their form inputs, meaning 4 out of every 5 pages have forms that may be next to impossible to fill out.
+Sadly, only 22.33% of pages provide labels for all their form inputs, meaning 4 out of every 5 pages have forms that may be very difficult to fill out.

 #### Indicators of required and invalid fields